This information will help you understand hair loss during cancer treatment.

 - Hair spray, hair dye, bleach, or permanents (perm)

-- Clips, barrettes, bobby pins, pony tail holders, or scrunchies
+- Clips, barrettes, bobby pins, pony tail holders, or hair ties (scrunchies)

-- Hair dryers, curlers, curling irons, or a hair straightener
+- Hair dryers, curlers, curling irons, or hair straighteners

 - Rubber bathing or swimming caps

 Wigs, Hairpieces, and Head Coverings

 If you want to wear a wig, try to get one before your hair falls out because it will be easier to match your hair color and style.
 If you have already experienced hair loss, bring a photo of your usual hairstyle, and if you can, a lock of your hair.
 This will help you find a wig that looks like your hair did before your treatment started.

 When shopping for a wig, you may want to shop around and compare prices.